chunsj/TH/README.md

-# Common Lisp binding for libTH (in fact, libATen)
+# My Deep Learning Library for Common Lisp using libTH (in fact, libATen)

 ## What is this?
   Common Lisp Deep Learning Library which supports automatic backpropagation.
+I'd like to learn how neural network and automatic backpropagation works and this is my personal journey on the subject.

 ## Why?
   There should be a tensor/neural network library in common lisp which is easy to use(byte me!).